Please ensure Javascript is enabled for purposes of website accessibility

 If the market thinks a company is issuing shares to raise cash for good things, like attractive acquisitions, to fund new product development, to expand a sales team to meet demand, etc., then a stock can easily go up after the announcement.

-In this bullish scenario, there are many investors that are eager to buy the newly issued shares (or notes).
+In this bullish scenario, there are many investors who are eager to buy the newly issued shares (or notes).
 And they get inhaled by the market.

 Check out this weekly chart of Coupa Software (COUP), a rapid-growth software stock that came public as a small cap in 2016 and has since been acquired for $8 billion.

-This is the stock Jacob mentioned in our exchange, about four years ago.
+This is the stock Jacob mentioned in our exchange.

 Coupa’s first secondary offering was done way back in April 2017 at 25.25.
 Shares rallied in the weeks afterward and never revisited that offering price.
 Then in June 2019, Coupa completed a convertible note offering.